Communities Mental Health & Wellbeing Funding Recipients

 Kickboxing classes which seek to promote physical activity which in turn promotes healthy minds whilst encouraging new relationships within the community reducing social isolation in adults.

 Exercise has been proven to improve mental health .
 I seek to provide a space where people can come together to work towards a common goal.
 Working together whilst undertaking a hobby can ease anxiety, as they are able to focus on a common goal whilst socialising instead of undertaking the pressures associated with a group conversation setting.
-It is my hope that attendees can reduce social isolation by socialising with others within the class, whilst also improving their mental health and fitness.
+It is my hope that attendees can reduce social isolation by socialising with others within the class, whilst also improving their mental health and fitness

 To bring together men from Dunterlie and the surrounding area to socialise, to learn together and to address the issues which affect their lives.
 The group is working to improve the mental health and wellbeing of it’s members through providing a safe space to talk, connect with essential services and have fun.